 The highlight of the festival is a world-renowned three-day hula competition featuring some of the best hālau hula (hula school) from Hawaiʻi and the continental United States.
 When: spring.
 Ticket request forms are usually accepted starting in December.
 More info: Merrie Monarch Festival

-- The 2020-2023 Kamehameha Festivals were cancelled due to lack of funding from the State of Hawaii.
+- The Kamehameha Festivals have been cancelled due to lack of funding from the State of Hawaii.

 The Nā Hula Festival has celebrated the artistry and grace of Hawai‘i’s premiere dance form since its creation in 1940, when City & County of Honolulu Department of Parks & Recreation (DPR) kumu hula (hula instructors) did a hō‘ike (showcase) of their haumāna (students).
 This tradition has continued every year, making Nā Hula Festival the longest-running, annual, non-competitive hula event in Hawai‘i.
 Nā Hula Festival is a free, family friendly event that is open to the public.
 Be sure to bring your hāli‘i (covering, spread) and mea ‘ai (food) to help enjoy a beautiful, relaxing day of hula at Kapi‘olani Park!

 Moanalua Gardens Foundation (MGF) has presented the Prince Lot Hula Festival since 1978.
 It is Hawaii’s largest non-competetive Hula Festival.
 The festival honors Prince Lot Kapuāiwa, who helped reprise hula in Moanalua and reigned as Kamehameha V from 1863 to 1872.
-More info: Prince Lot – Moanalua Gardens Foundation
+More info: Programs – Moanalua Gardens Foundation

 MGF is committed to preserving and perpetuating the native culture and environment of Hawaiʻi through stewardship of Kamananui Valley and celebration of the Prince Lot Hula Festival.
 When: 3rd week of July.